Habronyx

 Habronyx is a genus of parasitoid wasps belonging to the family Ichneumonidae.
 The species of this genus are found in Europe, Australia, and North and South America.

 Distribution

 Habronyx species are found in most realms, with the exception of the Afrotropical realm.

 Reproduction

 Habronyx adults lay their eggs inside Lepidopteran larvae (i.e. caterpillars) by piercing them with their ovipositor.
-Habronyx eggs consist of an equatorial disc and a caudal stalk, making them look a bit like the cartoon oil lamp from Aladdin.
+Habronyx eggs consist of an equatorial disc and a caudal stalk.
 It's thought that the shape is adapted to attach the egg to the inside of the caterpillar's integument.
 Once the eggs hatch, the Habronyx larvae consume the caterpillar from the inside.
 They emerge from the deceased caterpillar as adults.